CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [What is most idiomatic way to create an iterator in Go?]: https://stackoverflow.com/q/14000534/9935654
 [Detect windows version in Go]: https://stackoverflow.com/a/44376544/9935654
 [How can I efficiently download a large file using Go?]: https://stackoverflow.com/a/33853856/9935654
+[Build excluding test modules]: https://stackoverflow.com/q/65844499/9935654
+[How to ignore a .go file in a module?]: https://stackoverflow.com/a/67650835/9935654
+[Why do I see an "Electron Security Warning" after updating my Electron project to the latest version?]: https://stackoverflow.com/a/65107317/9935654
+[How do you clear a slice in Go?]: https://stackoverflow.com/a/16973160/9935654
+[what is this bullet point <li> not showing up with circles?]: https://stackoverflow.com/a/5491287/9935654

 {{< /table/bootstrap-table >}}